lysu/lysu.github.io/source/_posts/2015-02-02-how-to-deal-with-non-heap-or-native-memory-leak.markdown

     cat mem.bin | strings

-we found the content is `MANIFEST.MD` file.. at this time, we start to suspect jar..
+It's suprise that the block content is `MANIFEST.MD` file.. at this time, we start to suspect jar..

     pmap -x [pid] | grep '.jar' | sort -k6 | uniq -c

-After do some statistics,  we found that many scanned jar file using memory more then once and never give back it...It's problem.
+After do some statistics,  we found that many scanned jar file using memory more then once and never give back it...It's the problem.

 Then open JVM code -- `jdk/src/share/native/java/util/zip/zip_util.c` and `ZipFile.c` will found ZipFile/JarFile will use `mmap` and only free then when `close()` be called..